 In 2011, Sykes co-founded Profit.ly, which presents stock trade data online.
 “Profit.ly is focused on showing all trades, something that has never been done before,” Sykes said.
 “This serves two purposes: creating public track records for gurus, newsletter writers, and students and allowing everyone to learn from both the wins and losses of other traders to benefit the entire industry.”

-Additionally, Profit.ly sells a growing library of Tim Sykes courses, available on both DVD and in digital format.
+Additionally, Profit.ly sells subscriptions to premium newsletters like Pennystocking Silver (which includes a daily stock watchlist, 6,000+ video lessons, trade alerts, and chatroom access) as well as a growing library of Tim Sykes’ courses, with instructional videos available on both DVD and in digital format.

 Despite his controversy, Sykes has generously given to charities such as the Boys and Girls Club and the Make-a-Wish Foundation and through his Tim Sykes Foundation.
 He also donated a generous $1 million in 2017 to Pencils of Promise to assist the building of twenty brand new schools in Ghana, Laos, and Guatemala.